PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 3. Hatch and move keepers to keeper box.
 4. Save the game after each keeper.
 If no keepers or there are errors, reset the game.

-**Effects:**

 This is the default and more efficient mode.
 Ingredient usage is low since they are reused if there are no keepers.
 Errors are recoverable by resetting.
-However eggs that match a desired filter cannot be unhatched.

 **<ins>Save before every batch:</ins>**

-**Operation:**

 Repeat this iteration until a stop condition is met: